Multi-User Entanglement Distribution in Quantum Networks Using Multipath Routing: Introduction

-We, therefore, propose three multi-user entanglement distribution protocols that eliminate the limitations of using a single pre-computed routing solution by allowing routing to dynamically select a path, using knowledge of the successfully distributed entanglement states.
-Current quantum computers are described as being \hbox{Noisy Intermediate Scale Quantum (NISQ)} devices.
-NISQ devices are characterised by having a limited number of qubits and noisy operations.
-Therefore, we consider multipartite state distribution protocols for networks constrained by their available quantum resources.\\ The remainder of this paper is organised as follows: Section \ref{sec:model} describes the network model whilst Section \ref{sec:previous} discusses previous work.
-Section \ref{sec:proposal} presents the protocols here proposed and the performance evaluation of those in terms of entanglement rate is reported in Sections \ref{sec:results1} and \ref{sec:top}.
-Analytical upper bounds and approximations for the entanglement rate are derived in Section \ref{sec:analytical}.
-Section \ref{sec:conclusions} closes the paper with final remarks and areas for further work.
+We propose three multi-user entanglement distribution protocols which can overcome some of the limitations of using single pre-computed paths.
+The proposed protocols perform routing by dynamically selecting a path, using knowledge of the successfully distributed entanglement states.
+In designing such protocols we consider current quantum computers, described as \hbox{Noisy Intermediate Scale Quantum (NISQ)} devices due to their limited number of qubits and noisy operations.
+Therefore, we consider multipartite state distribution protocols for networks constrained by their available quantum resources.
+Due to their uses in quantum computation and secret-sharing applications \cite{d2005computational, secret}, the protocols developed focus on the distribution of the maximally entangled Greenberger–Horne–Zeilinger (GHZ) states. \\

+The remainder of this paper is organised as follows: Section \ref{sec:previous} discusses previous work and highlights the contribution of this paper.
+Section \ref{sec:model} describes the network model and assumptions whilst Section \ref{sec:statement} gives the problem statement for this paper.
+The protocols are presented in Section \ref{sec:proposal} and the performance evaluation results are reported in Sections \ref{sec:results1}-\ref{sec:top}.
+Analytical upper bounds and approximations for the distribution rate are derived in Section \ref{sec:analytical} with concluding remarks in Section \ref{sec:conclusions}.